pat-alt/deepvarsMacro/README.md

 ## Citation

-Please cite our working paper as follows:
+Please cite our paper as follows:

     @article{altmeyer2021deep,
         author = {Altmeyer, Patrick and Agusti, Marc and Vidal-Quadras Costa, Ignacio},